oliviabedford24/meteorite-data-analysis/README.md

 This code was written in VS Code using Jupyter notebooks files.
 To run the code properly, please run it in VS Code or in a Jupyter Notebooks browser for best results.

 The work contained herein is ours alone.

-We received advice and assistance from our course instructor and TA, but the code, analysis, and presentation were our original work.
+Thank you!